-Crs# Course Name Description Credit ACD672 Practicum The Practicum is similar to a Thesis, but emphasizes practical application of knowledge or skill in a new way, through an independent project approved by the student's committee.
-The main thrust of the Practicum is to create work through engagement with a specific community, client, or user, and with an emphasis on addressing social and environmental concerns.
+Practicum The Practicum is similar to a Thesis, but emphasizes practical application of knowledge or skill in a new way, through an independent project approved by the student's GDittee.
+The main thrust of the Practicum is to create work through engagement with a specific GDunity, client, or user, and with an emphasis on addressing social and environmental concerns.
 The type and scale of projects students pursue for the Practicum ranges widely, but is centrally informed by the act of making and design-thinking.
 The Practicum is intended to be an externalized expression of the work produced in Studio Practice, and requires a capstone paper.
 In preparing the rationale for their proposal, students pursue rigorous methods of applied research, as well as utilizing strategies to identify and interact with various stakeholders.
-Students present reports of their progress to their committee at preliminary and intermediate stages.
+Students present reports of their progress to their GDittee at preliminary and intermediate stages.
 Upon completion, the Practicum culminates in a formal public presentation.
-3

-GRADUATE / Collaborative Design
+GRADUATE / Collaborative Design & Design Systems